Page cover

 Managing Batches

-After selecting Manage Stock from the 3 dot menu in the top right-hand corner on a product information page, clicking on the 3 dots on the right side of a batch gives you the following options:
+Clicking on the 3 dots on the right of a batch gives you the following options:

 Edit Batch